 The food packaging industry is a multi-billion dollar industry.
 Limited shelf space on grocery stores leaves companies constantly searching for new and creative ways for products to stand out on shelves.
 As time progresses, food packaging designs and materials become more and more complex.

 Some companies prefer to display their products instead of spending massive amounts of money to enclose their products in packaging.
 In some areas within the food industry, clear packaging to display products is an excellent option.
 Many pastries, breads, desserts, meats, candies, and more use a form of clear packaging to display products.

-There are a variety clear packaging options available for food packaging.
-Some clear packaging options used with a variety of food products include: Poly bags, Clear Polypropylene containers, Clear PET Containers, Cellophane, Shrink Film, Paperboard boxes, and more.
+There are a variety of clear packaging options available for food packaging.
+Some clear packaging options used with a variety of food products include Poly bags, Clear Polypropylene containers, Clear PET Containers, Cellophane, Shrink Film, Paperboard boxes, and more.

 Advantages of Food Packaging with Polyolefin Shrink Film

 Cost - One tremendous benefit of packaging any product with shrink film is cost.
 Shrink packaging can cost pennies per product to package.
 Many other packaging options can cost much more than shrink wrap packaging.
 Start-up costs vary depending on the level of output.
 Small businesses wrapping a few hundred products per week can purchase machinery and film for under $500.

 Higher output operations can purchase semi-automatic machines to package over a thousand products per day for under $5,000 - $7,000.
 Rolls of polyolefin shrink film can cost from $100 - $250 depending on the film width and thickness.

 Efficiency - Automatic and manual shrink wrapping machines can be highly efficient and offer users the ability to package dozens of products per minute.
 Packagers can often run a highly efficient packaging line with two employees.